linea-89/SchoolWork/Software technology in cyber physical systems/README.md

 # Contents of this project

-This project contains a portfolio assignemts from the course "Software technology in cyber physical systems".
+This project contains a portfolio assignments from the course "Software technology in cyber physical systems".

-The assignment describtions are somewhat extensive - too extensive to write in the code, and they are therefore put in a README file under each seperate task.
+The assignment describtions are somewhat extensive - too extensive to write in the code, and they are therefore put in a README file under each separate task.

+FYI the descriptions are in danish.

 ## Resources